wp-plugins/dialog-contact-form/readme.txt

 == Description ==

 A very simple WordPress contact form.
 Just install and activate the plugin, a "Leave a message" button will appear at your site bottom right corner.
 Just click on it, a dialog contact form will appear.
+Currently there is no options available for customization.
+It will just send email to E-mail address of blog administrator.

+Current input fields are "Your Name", "Your Email", "Website", "Phone", "Subject", "Your Message", "Captcha Code"

+<a target="_blank" href="http://jqueryvalidation.org/">jQuery Validation Plugin</a> has been used for clientside form validation.

+<a target="_blank" href="http://getbootstrap.com/javascript/#modals">Bootstrap Modals (modal.js)</a> has been used for styling Dialog Contact Form

 == Installation ==